JetBrains/intellij-sdk-docs/topics/basics/persisting_state_of_components.md

 This allows users to have the same settings on every development machine or to share their settings within a team.

 Settings can be shared via the following functionalities:
 - _[Settings Sync](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#IDE_settings_sync)_ plugin that allows synchronizing settings on JetBrains servers.
-Users can choose the settings categories that are synchronized.
+Users can choose the category of settings that are synchronized.
 - _[Settings Repository](https://www.jetbrains.com/help/idea/sharing-your-ide-settings.html#settings-repository)_ plugin that allows synchronizing settings in Git repository created and configured by a user.
 - _[Export Settings](https://www.jetbrains.com/help/idea/2019.3/sharing-your-ide-settings.html#import-export-settings)_ feature that allows for manual importing and exporting settings.